The Ball Brothers moved to Muncie to expand their tin can business. By 1905, their company was worth millions. Brynn Mechem, DN

 When people think of Ball State, there are few icons that come to mind: Charlie Cardinal, Beneficence and of course, Ball jars.

-Edmund and Frank Ball owned a small shop in Buffalo, New York, where they owned tin cans for paint, varnish and oil from coal.
+Edmund and Frank Ball owned a small shop in Buffalo, New York, where they made tin cans for paint, varnish and oil from coal.
 That is, until a gas boom began in Delaware County and the brothers decided to experiment with the production of glass jars.

 The first strike of gas was in Eaton — a town 12 miles north of Muncie — in September 1886.
 By 1888, there were 35 gas wells in Delaware County.

 The brothers heard this, and wanting to pay back the $200 loan they borrowed from their Uncle George, they decided to expand their business.

 Frank decided to tour Indiana and Ohio and after visiting Muncie, then dubbed “The Magic City,” he was not impressed.
 In his memoirs, he wrote there were no paved streets, but there was a rusty dipper for everyone to drink out of in the courthouse yard.

 However, Muncie residents offered the Balls free land and gas if they moved to Muncie and built a factory.
 So, the five brothers moved.

 Frank served as president, Edmund was vice president and general manager, William was secretary and George was treasurer.
 Lucius Lorenzo, the oldest brother, was a practicing physician and served as director.